Armidale Teachers' College: Heritage listing

 The C. B. Newling Centre was an important plank in the plans of the New State Movement, a State significant historical phase.
 Inspired by Queensland's Northern Separation Movement, residents of the New England region wanted to secede from the remainder of NSW and form their own state.
 Dissatisfaction arose from a perceived lack of representation and services from the Sydney-based Parliament, an example being a refusal to link the north coast to Queensland by rail, bridge or by clearing the mouth of the Clarence River for navigation.
 In order for the desired new state to be viable, infrastructure was needed and this included higher education facilities.
 Minister for Education and Local Member D. H. Drummond sympathised with the Movement and ensured the college was constructed in Armidale as a first step in accumulating the necessary infrastructure.
 The New State Movement had a significant influence on State politics between the 1920s and 1967, when the scheme was finally laid to rest after referendum rejected the idea.
 Sir Earle Christmas Grafton Page, Member for the Federal seat of Cowper, and Drummond were able to improve infrastructure in the region and decentralise services to the extent that a new state was no longer seen as a major objective.

 The C. B. Newling Centre is of State significance for the major role it played in the establishment of the University of New England.
 The presence of the college inspired the government with confidence that the University College would be viable.
 College Principal, C.B.
-Newling became a Professor of Education at the University College.
+Newling became a professor of education at the University College.

 The C. B. Newling Centre is of State significance in demonstrating the pattern of diversification in education.
 In time, the institution moved from pre-Teacher Education training to offering wider Adult Education courses, particularly in the areas of Nurse Education, Aboriginal Education and Post-Graduate Education.
 In close association with the University of New England and the development of the Advanced Education movement, courses were offered by distance education.
 Because of its design and relatively intact fabric, the methods and conditions of teacher training in the twentieth century can be interpreted.
 Modifications to the fabric allow for comparative interpretation of changes in teacher and other tertiary education over the sixty-year period from 1929.
 An examination of the fabric of the building demonstrates the changing teaching methods of the college.
-For example, the Armidale Teachers' College (A.T.C.) became a College of Advanced (C.A.E.) in 1971 and changes in curricula and teaching methods led to a number of changes to the main building from 1976.
+For example, the Armidale Teachers' College (A.T.C.) became a College of Advanced Education (C.A.E.) in 1971 and changes in curricula and teaching methods led to a number of changes to the main building from 1976.
 This meant the construction of a large purpose built library, the establishment of Curriculum Centres and the two internal courtyards to be filled with structures.
 The increased role of student associations was reflected in the creation of a student member's lounge, a cafeteria and kitchens in the west wing.
 Games Rooms were also formed out of classrooms at the western end of the south wing.